 18) Heikki Kovalainen

 Kovalainen’s career never really recovered from being Hamilton’s teammate.
-His spirited drives in uncompetitive Caterham/Lotus cars didn’t yield any points, but featured some impressive performances if you looked closely enough.
+His spirited drives in uncompetitive Caterham/Lotus cars didn’t yield any points.
+There were, however some impressive performances if you looked closely enough.

 17) Esteban Ocon

 Like Kobayashi, Ocon also partnered Pérez, and came out second best (162pts vs 136pts).
 Their relationship was heated, with the two making contact several times in their years together.
-At the end of the decade Mercedes no longer seemed to think he was part of their future, but he was subsequently offered a lifeline by Renault.
+At the end of the decade Mercedes no longer thoughyt he was part of their future, but he was subsequently offered a lifeline by Renault.

 16) Michael Schumacher

-Schumacher’s return in 2010 was a definite disappointment, but he improved significantly in the next two years despite his age catching up to him.
+Schumacher’s return in 2010 was a definite disappointment, but he improved significantly in the next two years.
+This is despite his ever increasing age.
 Monaco 2012 sums up his comeback pretty well: A brilliant “pole” lap, combined with a grid penalty for a clumsy collision at the previous race and an eventual DNF.

 15) Kimi Räikkönen